habitoz/portofolio/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: <br/>
+cd to the folder <br/>

 ### Install

-Install this project with:
+Install this project with: <br/>
 npm i

 ### Usage